Mauritians of Chinese origin: Cantonese / Namshun

 Sino-Mauritians who trace their Cantonese ancestors from the province of Guandong are known as the "Namshun" (南顺) or "Cantonese" in Mauritius.
 Sino-Mauritian of Cantonese origins in Mauritius have their own separate associations, societies, and events; for example, the Nam Shun Society (Namshun Fooy Koon; 南顺会馆) in Port Louis.
 The Nam Shun society is an association for the Sino-Mauritians whose ancestors mainly originated from Nam Hoi (Nanhai district) and Shun Tak (Shunde).

 Fokien / Fukien / Hokkien

 Sino-Mauritians who trace their ancestors from province Fujian in China, are known as 'Fokien', 'Fukien' or 'Hokkien' people in Mauritius; this is in reference of the ancestral province location.
 Due to their intermarriage with other ethnic groups (mostly creole and Indian), people who are born with mixed ancestral are perceived as "Sino-creoles"; Sino-creoles, however, are often proud of their ancestors and perceived themselves as Chinese.

 Hakka

 Nowadays, most Sino-Mauritians living in Mauritius are Hakka (客家) who can trace their ancestry back to Meixian, Guangdong province.

 Sino-creoles

-The Sino-creoles are typically categorized as "General population" in demographic census despite being a subgroup of the Sino-Mauritian community.
+The Sino-creoles are typically categorized as "General population" in the Mauritian demographic census despite being a subgroup of the Sino-Mauritian community.
 The Sino-creoles community in Mauritius can include: